 University of Hawaiʻi, Ua Mau Ke Ea O Ka ʻĀina I Ka Pono, Mālamalama

 Computer and Internet Access Support

-The Library will offer laptops for checkout to students for the remainder of the Spring 2020 semester on a first-come, first-served basis.
+The Library will offer laptops for checkout to students on a first-come, first-served basis.
 Library staff will provide a laptop checkout station in the Library Breezeway.
 Students must show a valid picture ID and will be required to fill out the Laptop User Agreement form upon checkout.
 Due to the variety of laptops available, library staff will determine which device best suits a student’s computing needs.

 Computer Tech Support

 Ka Piko Student Tech Support provides technical support to all current WCC students.
 Connect with a Ka Piko Student Tech Assistant online via STAR Balance (during live office hours) or by completing our Help Form.